peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution5.md

 First, we need to create a service principal that can be used from the GitHub action to deploy the changes we are introducing.

-> **Note**<br>
+> [!NOTE]
-> If you are not able to create a service principal in the Azure Active Directory that is connected to your subscription, you will unfortunately not be able to do this part of the lab
+> If you are not able to create a service principal in Microsoft Entra ID that is connected to your subscription, you will unfortunately not be able to do this part of the lab.
+You can also leverage a pre-created service principal.
+In many enterprises there is a separate procedure to order a service principal that you need to follow.

-### Create an Azure AD service principal
+### Create a Microsoft Entra ID service principal
 <details>
   <summary>Azure CLI using Bash</summary>